danningyu/CS216Project/README.md

 - Send packet: `<host> python send.py <dest_host> <msg>`

 ## Files
+- `sample-8bit.p4`: A file that implements a tree bitmap with a simple example.
 - `test.p4`: A file that implements a unibit trie with 3 prefixes: `0*`, `1*`, and `111*`.
 - `trie.py`: A file that generates P4 code for a unibit tree.
 The prefixes contained in the script were taken from the file.
 - `code_gen.p4`: A file that uses the output of `trie.p4` to generate a P4 file.
 It's like `test.p4`, but the trie isn't hardcoded into the file.